ABOUT CAYUGA COMMUNITY COLLEGE

 Founded under the sponsorship of the Auburn City School District in 1953 as Auburn Community College, the College changed its official name to Cayuga County Community College in 1975 when Cayuga County assumed sponsorship.

-The Fulton Campus, which originated in January 1994, has occupied a few different locations over the years.
-From 2001 to 2012, classes were offered in 50,000 square feet at the Broadway location.
-In the fall of 2012, the campus was relocated to a larger location at River Glen Drive.
-This location offers classrooms and labs, student space, offices, and has much more.
-The Fulton Campus has “branch” status, meaning degrees can be completed entirely in Fulton.
+The Fulton Campus, which originated in January 1994, relocated to a larger location at River Glen Drive in Fall 2012.
+This location offers classrooms and labs, student space, offices, and much more.

 ACCREDITATION